Dorsland Trek: Political background and previous treks

 At spiritual level there were huge differences among the Thirstland Trekkers, who had a more conservative character, and their fellow citizens in the Transvaal.
 In a few instances the mental state of the Jerusalemgangers (a group of Voortrekkers in the Transvaal who wanted to trek overland to Jerusalem in Palestine) affected the Trekkers.
 Their conservative outlook on life also affected their level of education detrimentally.
 Almost all the people who met the Thirstland Trekkers commented on their low level of education.

-The “mak volk” was a colourful and interesting group of labourers who accompanied the Thirstland Trekkers and adapted the way of life and spiritual culture of the Trekkers.
+The “mak volk” was a group of labourers who accompanied the Thirstland Trekkers and adapted the way of life and spiritual culture of the Trekkers.
 Despite the fact that an estimated 130–200 “mak volk” participated in the Thirstland Trek, they were mainly an “invisible” part of the Trek.
 Often their contribution to the Trek is ignored.
 In many reminiscences, narratives and statistics about the trek they are not even mentioned.
 They were descendants of the indigenous people of South Africa of which most of them were taken as children on the battlefield and were then raised by the trekkers.
 As a result of their shared experiences during the trek, a very close relationship arose between them and the white Thirstland trekkers.